S1N1ST3RBL4D35/WeightTracker/README.md

 Verify_Otp (when the user gets their OTP from their email, they'll enter it in this form)

 Logout - Kills the session and logs the user out bringing them back to the home page

+Features Working On:

+Log Weight - - Almost there

 Features needed to work on: